TomColdenhoff/stl-slicer/README.md

 The following things can be examples of what still can be done:
 - Running the bmp export on different threads so that the slicing algorithm speed won't be bottlenecked by the bmp export.
 - fill a cirlce with color (for example when we are slicing and we have a hole or circle in the bitmap we should fill it with color).
-- Own bmp export code, we now use a library wich doesn't exactly fit our needs.
+- Own bmp export code, we now use a library which doesn't exactly fit our needs.
-- Fixing memory leaks
+- Fix memory leaks.
-- make code more efficient and cleaner
+- make code more efficient and cleaner.